wormtable/wormtable/_sources/performance.txt

+.. _performance-index:

 ==========================
 Performance tuning
 ==========================

+:Release: |version|
+:Date: |today|

-One of the main goals of wormtable is to provide a high performance platform for processing tables, but while also keeping things as simple as possible.
+One of the main goals of wormtable is to provide a high performance platform for processing tables that is easy to use.
-While wormtable should be quite efficient in most cases, there are a few simple things to do which can improve performance considerably when working with very large tables.
+While wormtable should be quite efficient in most cases, there are a few things which can improve performance considerably when working with very large tables.